adamhsparks/ReProduce_Open_Data_Materials_and_Code/content/talk/presentation_3/index.md

 ---
-abstract: Associate Professor Sparks will lead a hands-on session to work through creating an OSF project to share your codes and data.
+abstract: Associate Professor Sparks will lead a hands-on session to work through creating an OSF project to share your codes and data
   city: Brisbane
   country: Australia
   postcode: 4000